Inside The Small, Significant Change Just Made To Canada's National Anthem

 As the first Canadian senator of Asian descent, she recalls being challenged.
 "I remember people saying, how can you as an immigrant, [Poy was born in Hong Kong] come into this country and change our national anthem," she tells NPR Music.
 "But the national anthem is for every Canadian!"
 Even though Poy received significant support through 2003, the motion lagged amidst a prorogation of parliament.
 But she kept at it: "I believed in what I was doing, and I wanted to see it done."

-Upon her 2012 retirement, however, Poy had to hand the reins of her campaign over to Conservative senator Nancy Ruth, who kept up the discussion — before her own retirement in 2016.
+In 2006, Poy handed the reins of her lyric-change campaign over to Conservative senator Nancy Ruth, who kept up the discussion — before her own retirement in 2016.
 From there, Frances Lankin, an independent senator, took over.

 While all this was happening in the Senate, the lyric change was being taken up in the House of Commons.
 Mauril Bélanger, a member of parliament who represents the area around Canada's capital of Ottawa, put forth a bill which was actually passed in June 2016, coinciding with his last appearance in the house before he died, of ALS, in August of the same year.
 In an interview with NPR Music, Mona Fortier, Belanger's successor, underlines his legacy: "He recognized that every Canadian needs to be included in our anthem.
 We can bring this new version to recognize who we are, internationally, nationally and locally."